loda-lang/loda-programs/programs/oeis/list2.md

 * [A286809](http://oeis.org/A286809) ([L12 program](A286809.asm)): Positions of 1 in A286807; complement of A286808.
 * [A286810](http://oeis.org/A286810) ([L13 program](A286810.asm)): Number of non-attacking bishop positions on a cylindrical 2 X 2n chessboard.
 * [A286814](http://oeis.org/A286814) ([L18 program](A286814.asm)): Number of matchings in the n-helm graph.
+* [A286865](http://oeis.org/A286865) ([L14 program](A286865.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
 * [A286907](http://oeis.org/A286907) ([L37 program](A286907.asm)): {0->00,1->01}-transform of the Sturmian word A080764.
 * [A286925](http://oeis.org/A286925) ([L20 program](A286925.asm)): {0->01,1->00}-transform of the Sturmian word A080764.
 * [A286930](http://oeis.org/A286930) ([L41 program](A286930.asm)): Integers whose double is a square and whose triple is a cube.